snabb/downtimed/README.md

 which is tailored to your specific operating system.

-If one does not exist or if you yourself are making such a port or a package, the basic GNU autotools based installation should be as follows:
+If one does not exist or if you yourself are making such a port or a package, follow the basic GNU autotools workflow as described below.

 If using a development version checked out from the source repository, begin by bootstrapping GNU autotools in the usual way.
 This is not needed if using